Polikalepo Kefu: Legacy

 The Tonga Leitis' Association released a statement following Kefu's death describing him as "a selfless humanitarian and a tireless advocate for the rights of those with diverse sexual orientations, gender identities and gender expressions".
 The Women and Children's Crisis Centre, a Tongan human rights organisation, said that Kefu's death had left a "huge hole" in the Tongan human rights movement.

-Princess Frederica Tuita, a member of the Tongan royal family, said "we are absolutely devasted to hear of dear Poli's passing".
+Princess Frederica Tuita, a member of the Tongan royal family, said "we are absolutely devastated to hear of dear Poli's passing".
 Amini Fonua, an openly gay Olympic swimmer from Tonga, described Kefu as "a beacon of light" and "a fighter for all the voiceless LGBTQ people, not just in Tonga, but throughout the Pacific".

 The Pacific Protection Gender Inclusion Network praised Kefu as a "passionate, critical, kick-ass, funny and diehard human rights activist".
 ILGA Oceania called Kefu "a humble, gentle, inspiring leader".

 UN AIDS Pacific praised Kefu's contributions as an activist for Leitis as well as to the HIV response in Tonga and the wider Pacific region.
 The Asia Pacific Transgender Network mourned the loss of "a devoted individual, warm-hearted friend, a brave warrior, and a fearless leader".